 When a child is just learning to read, comic books can be a great supplement to help foster love and enjoyment for books.
 As detailed in this wonderful handout, “Raising a Reader,” [PDF] from the Comic Book Legal Defense Fund, comics have a lot to offer young readers.
 For that crucial first stage of early reading (ages 5-8, grades K-2), though, it can be hard to find appropriate comic book reading material.
 Many parents will either disregard comic books as a reading option or assume that any old superhero comic will do.
 The appropriate range of choices for this specific age group and reading level is actually pretty narrow, but it contains some fabulous picks.

-If you're looking to introduce your kids to the wide world of comics, here are 10 great choices to consider giving your early reader—which keep both reading level and content appropriateness in mind.
+If you're looking to introduce your kids to the wide world of comics (or looking for gifts for comic book lovers), here are 10 great choices to consider giving your early reader—which keep both reading level and content appropriateness in mind.
 Also, it should be noted that 98 percent of today’s superhero comics are written for a minimum age of at least 13.
 Both Marvel and DC publish a couple of choices for younger readers based off their animated TV shows, but even those tend to skew older than the reading level we’re talking about here.

 1. Toon Books

 Without a doubt, the best go-to option for parents looking for quality comics for early readers is the many graphic novels from Toon Books.
 Started in 2008 by comics power couple Françoise Mouly (art and comics editor for The New Yorker) and Art Spiegelman (creator of the literary comics masterpiece Maus), Toon Books is the only comics publisher that organizes its publications by reading level.
 For early readers, they have a number of great offerings spread across two levels: Brand-new readers (ages 3+, grades K-1) and Emerging Readers (ages 4+, grades 1-2).
 They also publish books for later stages like grades 2-3 and beyond.